 The University’s policy on taking sensitive information and personal data outside the secure computing environment.

-University of Edinburgh BYOD (bring your own device) Policy
+Information Security BYOD (bring your own device) Guidance

 Encryption is easy to use and provides strong protection for University information.
 Encrypt your devices (laptops, mobile phone, tablets) as well as your USB sticks to keep your data safe.

 Password Managers take a lot of the stress out of remembering and maintaining large numbers of passwords and keeps them safe.
-LastPass Premium Password Manager is now available to all students of the University for free and will be available for all staff by 31 March 2020.
+LastPass Premium Password Manager is now available to all students of the University for free and an Enterprise version is available to all staff.

 The University is committed to data protection and supports the data protection rights of all those with whom it works including, but not limited to, staff, students, visitors, alumni and research participants.